-Ownership of the Bonds may result in collateral federal income tax consequences to certain taxpayers, including, without limitation, financial institutions, property and casualty insurance companies, individual recipients of Social Security or Railroad Retirement benefits, S corporations with "excess net passive income" and taxpayers who may be deemed to have incurred or continued indebtedness to purchase or carry the Bonds.
-Bond Counsel express no opinion as to such collateral federal income tax consequences.
+Tax Consequences Generally.
+In addition to the matters addressed above, prospective purchasers of the Series 2012 Bonds should be aware that the ownership of tax-exempt obligations may result in collateral Federal income tax consequences to certain taxpayers, including without limitation financial institutions, property and casualty insurance companies, S corporations, foreign corporations subject to the branch profits tax, recipients of Social Security or Railroad Retirement benefits and taxpayers who may be deemed to have incurred or continued indebtedness to purchase or carry tax-exempt obligations.
+Prospective purchasers of the Series 2012 Bonds should consult their tax advisors as to the applicability and impact of such consequences.